Archives

 History of SPAM

 How was SPAM started?
-During the project of “policies on food, agriculture and the evironment, indicators and priorities for Agricultureal research in Latin American and Carribeans (LAC)”, we need to account for spatial heterogeneity of evaluating technical change in agriculture.
-This necessity forced us to look at crop production and productivity at smalerl scale than [...]
+During the project of "policies on food, agriculture and the environment, indicators and priorities for Agricultural research in Latin American and the Caribbean (LAC)", we need to account for spatial heterogeneity of...

 Input systems for rice